pojntfx/weron/README.md

 $ weron manager delete --community mycommunity
 ```

 For more information, see the [manager reference](#manager).
-You can also embed the manager in your own application using it's [Go API](https://pkg.go.dev/github.com/pojntfx/weron/pkg/wrtcmgr).
+You can also embed the manager in your own application using its [Go API](https://pkg.go.dev/github.com/pojntfx/weron/pkg/wrtcmgr).

 ### 3. Test the System with `weron chat`